oumi-ai/oumi/docs/index.md

 - **Production Ready**: Comprehensive test coverage, detailed documentation, and enterprise-grade support make Oumi reliable for both research and production use cases.

-We're just getting started on this journey, and we can't wait to build Oumi together!
-If there's a feature that you think is missing, let us know or join us in making it a reality:
+If there's a feature that you think is missing, let us know or join us in making it a reality by sending a [feature request](https://github.com/oumi-ai/oumi/issues/new?template=feature_request.md), or [contributing directly](development/contributing)!

 ## Getting Started